 Connect to datasets in the Power BI service from Power BI Desktop

 You can establish a live connection to a shared dataset in the Power BI service, and create many different reports from the same dataset.
-This means you can create your perfect data model in Power BI Desktop, publish it to the Power BI service.
-Then you and others can create multiple different reports (in separate .pbix files) from that same, common data model, and save them to different workspaces.
-This feature is called Power BI service Live connection.
+You can create your perfect data model in Power BI Desktop and publish it to the Power BI service.
+Then you and others can create multiple different reports in separate .pbix files from that common data model, and save them to different workspaces.
+This feature is called Power BI service live connection.

-There are all sorts of benefits of this feature, including best practices, which we’ll discuss during this article.
-There are also a few considerations and limitations, so please make sure you read through those - they're found at the end of this article.
+There are all sorts of benefits of this feature, including best practices, which we discuss during this article.
+We recommend you review the considerations and limitations of this feature.

 Using a Power BI service live connection for report lifecycle management

 One challenge with the popularity of Power BI is the proliferation of reports, dashboards, and their underlying data models.
-Here's why: it's easy to create compelling reports in Power BI Desktop, then share (publish) those reports in the Power BI service, and to create great dashboards from those datasets.
-Since so many people were doing so, often using the same (or nearly the same) datasets, knowing which report was based on which dataset - and how fresh each dataset might be - became a challenge.
-The Power BI service Live Connection addresses that challenge, and makes creating, sharing, and expanding upon common-dataset reports and dashboards easier and consistent.
+It's easy to create compelling reports in Power BI Desktop, then publish those reports in the Power BI service, and to create great dashboards from those datasets.
+Since so many people do so, often using the same or nearly the same datasets, knowing which report was based on which dataset and how fresh each dataset might be becomes a challenge.
+The Power BI service live connection addresses that challenge, and makes creating, sharing, and expanding upon common-dataset reports and dashboards easier and consistent.

 Create a dataset everyone can use, then share it

-Let's say Anna (a business analyst) is on your team, and is skilled at creating good data models (often called datasets).
-Using their expertise, Anna can create a dataset and report, and then share that report in the Power BI service.
+Let's say Anna is a business analyst is on your team.
+Anna is skilled at creating good data models, often called datasets.
+Anna can create a dataset and report, and then share that report in the Power BI service.

-Everyone loves Anna's report and dataset, and that's where the trouble would begin - everyone on Anna's team would attempt to create their own version of that dataset, then share their own reports with the team.
-All of the sudden there would be a multitude of reports (from different datasets) in your team's workspace in the Power BI service.
+Everyone loves Anna's report and dataset.
+That's where the trouble would begin.
+Everyone on Anna's team would attempt to create their own version of that dataset, then share their own reports with the team.
+All of the sudden, there would be a multitude of reports from different datasets in your team's workspace in the Power BI service.
 Which was the most recent?
 Were the datasets the same, or only almost?
 What were the differences?
-With the Power BI service Live Connection feature, all that can change for the better.
+With the Power BI service live connection feature, all that can change for the better.
 In the next section, we see how others can use Anna's published dataset for their own reports, in their own workspaces, and enable everyone to use the same solid, vetted, published dataset to build their unique reports.

 Connect to a Power BI service dataset using a live connection

-Anna creates a report (and creates the dataset it's based upon), and then publishes it to the Power BI service, it shows up in then team's workspace in the Power BI service.
-If Anna saves it to a new experience workspace, then Anna can set Build permission to make it available to everyone in and out of their workspace to see and use.
+Anna creates a report and creates the dataset it's based upon.
+Anna then publishes it to the Power BI service.
+The report shows up in the team's workspace in the Power BI service.
+If Anna saves it to a new experience workspace.
+Anna can set Build permission to make it available to everyone in and out of their workspace to see and use.

 To learn more about the new experience workspaces, see workspaces.

-Other members in and out of Anna's workspace can now establish a live connection to Anna's shared data model (using the Power BI service live connection feature), and create their own unique reports, from their original dataset, in their own new experience workspaces.
+Other members in and out of Anna's workspace can now establish a live connection to Anna's shared data model using the Power BI service live connection feature.
+They can create their own unique reports, from their original dataset, in their own new experience workspaces.

 If you save your dataset to a classic shared workspace, only members of that workspace build reports on your dataset.
 To establish a Power BI service live connection, the dataset to which you connect must be in a shared workspace of which you are a member.